Activities and sightseeing near Komarna in South Dalmatia

 Daorson was the home of the Illyrian tribe of the same name.
 It goes back to the Iron Age and was inhabited from the start of the early Bronze Age (17. to 16.
 Century BC).
 There were massive town walls with very large stone blocks and two great arched entrances that are now ruined.
 At the back, against the cliff there is a so-called Acropolis.
 The Romans conquered and destroyed this culture in the second century BC, but used the town as an outpost for Narona until the Avar tribes conquered it and destroyed it in the 800s.

-The remains of the walls are very impressive and show that the Daorsi people had great building skills.
+There is very little left to see, but the remains of the walls are impressive and shows that the Daorsi people had great building skills.
 Some of the stone blocks are bigger than those used for the Egyptian pyramids, and they are fitted perfectly together.

 The Daorsi was allied with the Romans during the Illyrian wars and managed to keep their independence when other Illyrian tribes were conquered.
 They had many of the diplomatic and trading skills that are later found in Dubrovnik, who also managed to keep independence against all odds.